hashicorp/terraform-provider-aws/website/docs/d/batch_compute_environment.html.markdown

 ## Argument Reference

-This data source supports the following arguments:
+The following arguments are supported:

 * `compute_environment_name` - (Required) Name of the Batch Compute Environment

-## Attribute Reference
+## Attributes Reference

-This data source exports the following attributes in addition to the arguments above:
+In addition to all arguments above, the following attributes are exported:

 * `arn` - ARN of the compute environment.
 * `ecs_cluster_arn` - ARN of the underlying Amazon ECS cluster used by the compute environment.